Gurobi/gurobi-optimods/docs/source/mods/diet.rst

     Optimize a model with 8 rows, 9 columns and 72 nonzeros ...

-Gurobi solves this now-simple linear programming model with ease and poise.
+Gurobi solves this now-simple linear programming model with ease.
 But think back to the days of Dantzig where hundreds of engineers performed simplex iterations using slide rules and sextants.

 .. collapse:: View Gurobi Logs